HIAS in Ukraine

 REFUGEES IN UKRAINE

-The United Nations High Commissioner for Refugees (UNHCR) estimates that there are at least 1,500,000 internally displaced people in Ukraine, approximately 35,000 stateless persons, more than 6,000 asylum seekers, and over 2,600 recognized refugees.
+Before the 2022 crisis, the United Nations High Commissioner for Refugees (UNHCR) estimated that in Ukraine there were at least 1.6 million conflict-affected persons; 734,000 internally displaced people, nearly 36,000 stateless persons, and nearly 5,000 refugees and asylum seekers.
 A majority of refugees and asylum seekers in Ukraine are from Afghanistan, Syria, the former Soviet Union, Iraq, and Somalia, but refugees also originate from thirty other countries, including Armenia, Azerbaijan, Uzbekistan, and Somalia.

 SERVICES IN UKRAINE